AristotelisKotsias/katacoda-scenario/buildbot/intro.md

 This tutorial will help you understand how to setup the most basic features of BuildBot, inclduing how to use it with your own Git repository.
 Every step also has secret text snippets hidden around the steps that when clicked, in order, will give you a reward.
 So make sure you read everything on every page.

+Note: This tutorial assumes that you have got Python 3 installed.